cjcanaday/labreport4/index.md

            `<CTRL + R> java -c <ENTER>`

 For this step, I began by moving into the `lab7/` directory, which we will be using to complete all commands going forward.
-I completed this by typing in `cd` followed by "l" and then `<TAB>` which autocompleted the line to `cd lab7/`, after which I hit "<ENTER>".
-From here, I searched my command history using `<CTRL + R>` for "javac" to compile the relavent files for JUnit which brought up the correct command of ` javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` afterwhich I hit "<ENTER>".
-Next, I searched using `<CTRL + R>` for "java -c" to run my JUnit tests, bringing up `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`, afterwhich I hit "<ENTER>" to run the the command.
+I completed this by typing in `cd` followed by "l" and then `<TAB>` which autocompleted the line to `cd lab7/`.
+From here, I searched my command history using `<CTRL + R>` for "javac" to compile the relavent files for JUnit which brought up the correct command of ` javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java`.
+Next, I searched using `<CTRL + R>` for "java -c" to run my JUnit tests, bringing up `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`.
 This showed that Junit was failing its tests.

 ## Step 7: Edit and fix code